Phillip D Tomporowski

 Research Summary

-I am the principal investigator of the Physical Activity and Learning Program (PAL), which is a multi-disciplinary project that involves faculty from the Department of Kinesiology and the Department of Educational Psychology in the College of Education and Department of Health Promotion and Behavior in the College of Public Health.
-The PAL program is funded by the 21st Century Community Learning Center Program administered by the Georgia Department of Education.
-The PAL is an after-school program conducted in two Clarke County elementary schools that will: a) stimulate children’s learning and academic achievement in mathematics and reading; b) increase physical activity levels and health behaviors; and c) promote family involvement in guiding children’s academic and health-related behaviors at home.
+I am the Director of the Cognition and Skill Acquisition Laboratory in the Department of Kinesiology.
+We investigate the effects of exercise on young adults’ cognitive processing.
+We collaborate with researchers who have similar interests who focus on clinical populations and with educators who focus on the effects of physical activity on children academic performance.
+I served as the principal investigator of the Physical Activity and Learning Program (PAL), which was a multi-disciplinary project that involved faculty from the Department of Kinesiology and the Department of Educational Psychology in the College of Education and Department of Health Promotion and Behavior in the College of Public Health (2015-2019).
+The PAL program was funded by the 21st Century Community Learning Center Program administered by the Georgia Department of Education.
+The PAL was an after-school program conducted in two Clarke County elementary schools that was designed to: a) stimulate children’s learning and academic achievement in mathematics and reading; b) increase physical activity levels and health behaviors; and c) promote family involvement in guiding children’s academic and health-related behaviors at home.

 Awards and Accolades